StevenLwcz/StevenLwcz.github.io/about.md

 To debug assembler on a Raspberry PI, there is GDB.
 And at looking more into GDB I discovered there was a Python API.

 Well they added the Python API so you could enhance your debug experiance.
 That is exactly what I have been doing.
 My primary focus has been on assembler.
 I've read a lot of great blogs on the Python API but noticed a few gaps.
-Maybe I can fill some of them and sneak in a fiew links to a good blog as the occastion occurs.
+Maybe I can fill some of them and sneak in a fiew links to a good blog as the occasion occurs.

 In looking to find a good place to store my projects under a source control system, I discovered GitHub.
-Always good to have an offline backup strategy especially with SD cards.
+Always good to have an offline backup strategy.
 Then on GitHub is GitHub Pages and here we are.

+I'm just getting started with GitHub Pages and Jekyll.
+I've got Jekyll installed on my Raspberry Pi so one day I'll move to a more swish theme.
+But I kind of like it the way it is at the moment.

 <nav>
 <ul>